-(1) Systelligence, LLC (the "Adviser"), has contractually agreed to waive its management fee to 0.38%.
+(1) Systelligence, LLC (the "Adviser"), has contractually agreed to waive its management fee to an annual rate of 0.38% of the average daily net assets of the Fund.
 Prior to February 1, 2018 the waiver was to 0.36%.
-Additionally, after giving effect to the foregoing fee waiver, the Adviser has agreed to limit the total expenses of the Fund (exclusive of interest, distribution fees pursuant to Rule 12b-1 Plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expense on short sales and other expenditures which are capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) to an annual rate of 0.80% of the average daily net assets of the Fund.
+Additionally, after giving effect to the foregoing fee waiver, the Adviser has contractually agreed to limit the total expenses of the Fund (exclusive of interest, distribution fees pursuant to Rule 12b-1 Plans, taxes, acquired fund fees and expenses, brokerage commissions, dividend expense on short sales, other expenditures which are capitalized in accordance with generally accepted accounting principles and other extraordinary expenses not incurred in the ordinary course of business) to an annual rate of 0.80% of the average daily net assets of the Fund.
 Each waiver and/or reimbursement of an expense by the Adviser is subject to repayment by the Fund within three years following the date that such waiver was made or such expense was incurred, provided that the Fund is able to make the repayment without exceeding the expense limitation in place at the time of the waiver or reimbursement and at the time the waiver or reimbursement is recouped.
-The Adviser may not terminate these contractual arrangements prior to January 31, 2019.
+The Adviser may not terminate these contractual arrangements prior to January 31, 2020.